digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

 The key concepts to take away are:

 * Observations are required in order to lifecycle some instruments.
-* Observations is a general concept that can be used to model different kind of payoffs, using various types of underlyings.
+* Observations are a general concept that can be used to model different kind of payoffs, using various types of underlyings.
 * Lifecycling instruments with observations works in a very similar manner compared to those without.